 On scholarship applications, you want to be honest, but avoid being too modest.
 If you feel that you have contributed a great deal to your community, for example, let the organization awarding the scholarship know and pinpoint specific examples that support your opinion.
 While you want your confidence to shine through, you don’t want to come off as too cocky either.
 For example, if they ask you about your weaknesses, don’t say that you don’t have any.
 Instead, pick a weakness you have and turn it into a positive.
 For example, if you are shy, let them know that you’re making an effort to become more social by participating more in community events.

 Have someone else review your application

 Whether it’s a teacher, a parent, or a good friend whose writing skills you trust, always have at least one other person read your application documents before sending them in for consideration.
+You don't want any mistakes in your scholarship application at all—let alone your essay.
 You could read your own application five times and fail to notice tiny errors that may well stand out and count against you when the organization awarding the scholarship reviews your application.
 Your chosen application reviewer may also suggest information you overlooked that you can add to your application.

 Practice makes perfect

 Your application is now ready to be mailed.
 Is it time to relax yet?
 Not so fast!
 Why cool your heels waiting for a response when there are many other scholarships for which you can apply?
 You’ve already knocked out your first application, which is undoubtedly the most difficult.
 You’re on a roll now.
 Keep applying!
 You can always use more free money for college.